 Assignments will be assessed according to university-level standards of writing, including (but not limited to) spelling, grammar, compositional coherence, and critical thinking.
 Grading standards will rise in the course of the term.
-Except on quizzes, assessments will be given as letter grades.
+Essay assessments will be given as letter grades.